310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-ufufu, do you all have your fishing rods? then let the tournament begin…♪
+ufufu, do you all have your [fishing rods]? then let the tournament begin…♪
 {% endbubble %}

 ## Chapter 2